Income of any person including a company, accruing in or derived from Malaysia or received in Malaysia from outside Malaysia is subject to income tax.

-During the 2014 Budget Announcement, the Prime Minister of Malaysia has announced the implementation of a goods and services tax (GST) of 6% commencing on 1 April 2015.
+The goods and services tax (GST) in Malaysia is now zero-rated effective 1 June 2018.
+Previously, a goods and services tax (GST) of 6% was introduced and implemented on 1 April 2015.
 The introduction of GST is part of the overall Government tax reform programme towards making the taxation system more efficient, effective, transparent, business friendly and capable of generating a stable source of revenue.

 For further information on GST, visit http://gst.customs.gov.my

 |Excise duty is levied on imported and locally manufactured goods under the Excise Act, 1976.
 The goods are listed under the Excise Duties Order, 2017.
 Goods include:|